Do Go On - 425 - The WWI Christmas Truce

 My big, big brain.

-Let me read something I've written here, Matt.
+Let me read something I'd written here, Matt.

 And one of the English officers ordered all his men to open fire on the tree.

-In some places the fight continued right there and there were still casualties just on the
+In some places the fighting continued right through and there were still casualties.

-British side, 77 people still lost their lives on Christmas day
+Just on the British side, 77 people still lost their lives on Christmas Day.

-My problem is I've written the word lot twice and it's really thrown me here.
+My problem is I've written the word lot twice,

 I think I got away with that.